background

 The net income of a company can be a misleadingly measure of profitability and portrayal of its current financial state from a liquidity and solvency standpoint.

 The reason?
-While accrual accounting has become the standardized guidelines for financial reporting, the system remains flawed.
+While accrual accounting has become the standardized guidelines for financial reporting, the accounting system remains flawed.

 For instance, a company could consistently produce positive net earnings, but struggle to collect cash payments for sales made on credit – i.e. accounts receivable (A/R).

-• Inventory Recognition Policies (FIFO vs. LIFO)
+• Inventory Recognition Policies (FIFO vs. LIFO Accounting)

-• Increase in Earnings Per Share (EPS) from Stock Buybacks (or Share Repurchases)
+• Stock Buybacks (or Share Repurchases)

 Net Income vs. EBIT vs. EBITDA: What is the Difference?